mist-coder25/stockflow-backend-case-study/README.md

 ## Overview
 This repository contains my solution for the Backend Engineering Intern case study at Bynry.

-The objective of this case study was to analyze an existing backend implementation, design a scalable database schema, and build an API for a B2B inventory management system.
+The objective of this case study was to analyze an existing backend implementation, design a scalable database schema, and implement an API for a B2B inventory management system.
-While working on this, I focused on writing clean, maintainable code and making practical design decisions similar to real-world scenarios.
+While working on this, I focused on writing clean, maintainable code and making practical design decisions aligned with real-world backend systems.

 ---

 ## Solution Breakdown

 ### Part 1: Code Review & Debugging
-- Identified issues in the given API, including data consistency and missing validations
+- Identified key issues in the given API, including data consistency problems and missing validations
-- Improved transaction handling to avoid partial database writes
+- Improved transaction handling to prevent partial database writes
-- Added proper input validation and error handling
+- Added proper input validation and error handling to make the API more robust

 ### Part 2: Database Design
 - Designed a scalable and normalized schema
-- Supported multiple warehouses per company
+- Supported multiple warehouses per company and product
-- Handled supplier relationships and product bundles
+- Modeled supplier relationships and product bundles effectively

 ### Part 3: Low Stock Alerts API
-- Implemented an API to detect low-stock products
+- Implemented an API to identify low-stock products
 - Considered inventory levels, recent sales activity, and product-specific thresholds
-- Included supplier details to support reordering decisions
+- Included supplier details to support efficient reordering

 ---